Hiatus hernia symptoms

 Sometimes with large hiatus hernias there is so much of the stomach protruding up through the oesophageal gap in the diaphragm that it presses on your lungs and can make breathing more difficult.
 See your doctor if you are having difficulty breathing.

-In most cases, hiatus hernia can be kept in control by medications, lifestyle and dietary changes and your doctor can help you with these.
+In most cases, symptoms from a hiatus hernia can be kept under control with medicines and lifestyle and dietary changes to treat gastro-oesophageal reflux — your doctor can help you with these.